Lexxyla/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 * **9. To file, or not to file**
   * [9-to_file_or_not_to_file](./9-to_file_or_not_to_file): Bash script that gives information  about the `school` file.
-    * If the file exists, displays: `chool file exists`.
+    * If the file exists, displays: `school file exists`.
     * If the file does not exist, displays: `school file does not exist`.
     * If the file exists and is empty, displays: `school file is empty`.
     * If the file exists and is not empty, displays: `school file is not empty`.